Generalised polynomials and integer powers: Recurrence theorem

 For the second part, let $z$ be the fixed point of $S_k|_{p}$.
 Then $z$ is rational.
 The Lie algebra $\fg_p'$ is spanned by rational vectors, namely the logarithms of these among the products of maps $T_k^n|_p$ which belong to $\GG_p'$.
-It follows that $\GG(z)$ contains a topologically (hence also Zariski) dense set of rational points, namely all points of the form $\exp(Z)z$ where $Z \in \fg_p'$ has rational coefficients.
-Hence, $\GG(z)$ is defined over $\QQ$ by Lemma \ref{lem:alg-cl-Q}. \end{proof}
+It follows that $\GG_p'(z)$ contains a topologically (hence also Zariski) dense set of rational points, namely all points of the form $\exp(Z)z$ where $Z \in \fg_p'$ has rational coefficients.
+Hence, $\GG_p'(z)$ is defined over $\QQ$ by Lemma \ref{lem:alg-cl-Q}. \end{proof}

-{ As alluded to before, the vector space $\cU_p$ is of particular significance.
+{ As alluded to before, the vector space $\cU_p$ plays an important role in this section.
 It is a fairly immediate consequence of Proposition \ref{prop:Vp=G(z)} that $\cU_p$ is defined over $\QQ$ as an algebraic variety.
-With a little more work, we extract a more precise statement. }
+With some additional work, we extract a more precise statement, which is related to Proposition \ref{lem:idempotent}. }